kevinlu1248/pyate/README.md

 ```

 ## :rocket: Quickstart
 To get started, simply call one of the implemented algorithms.
-According to Astrakhantsev 2016, `combo_basic` is the most precise of the five algorithms, though `basic` and `cvalue` is not too far behind.
+According to Astrakhantsev 2016, `combo_basic` is the most precise of the five algorithms, though `basic` and `cvalue` is not too far behind (see Precision).
 The same study shows that PU-ATR and KeyConceptRel have higher precision than `combo_basic` but are not implemented and PU-ATR take significantly more time since it uses machine learning.
 ```python3
 from pyate import combo_basic